LudovicEspeel/course-web-essentials/docs/README.md

 This course:
 * Introduction to web development
 * Frontend webdesign with HTML and CSS
-* Frontend scripting with Javascript
+* Frontend scripting with JavaScript
 * Deployment

 Next course (second year):